andrew01144/OPA-tips/README.md

 - A cluster of two or more Linux servers running a RHEL-like Linux distro.
 - Passwordless ssh from the headnode to all nodes.
 - Optional/Recommended: pdsh on the headnode ```yum install pdsh```.
+- Omni-Path adapters installed in each node, and cabled to an Omni-Path switch.
+In general, Omni-Path switches can be used in their out-of-box state.
+Some configuration and firmware updates should be done for a production environment, but are usually unecessary for small evaluation systems.
+Managing switches will be covered in a separate document.

 Install the Omni-Path host stack on each node:
 ```